adarshaacharya/portfolio-v2/content/posts/00-auto-generate-social-card/index.md

 date: 2020-09-25
 ---

 So, few months back I was building my [portfolio site](http://adarshaacharya.com.np/) which you are in right now.
-Everything was completed, build blog sections add some SEO stuffs \*_(although I'm very bad at it)._ Deployed site and when I want to share it to twitter.
-Surprisingly, I can't see any preview over there just a blank link with some description over there.
-I thought Twitter would automatically generate social cards for my site 🤪.
+Almost everything was completed, integrated blog, added some SEO stuffs _(although I'm very bad at it).😳_ I was checking preview of my site on twitter I notice that preview wasn't that good — it was just a blank link with some meta-description.
+I used to think Twitter would automatically generate social cards for my site 🤪.

-I used to see [dev.to](https://dev.to/) articles quite often shared quite often on social media, with similar kinda' social card with those author name title social media links and all kinds of stuff.
+I used to see [dev.to](https://dev.to/) articles shared quite often on social media, which previewed social card with author name, title, social media links, neat background with focused title.

-Hmmm.. then I started looking at some Gatsby plugins, I found some good ones but I didn't really like them tbh.
+Hmmm.. then I started looking at some Gatsby plugins 🖱️, I found some good ones but I didn't really like them tbh.
 They require a lot of configuration which I didn't want to do.
-I was searching for the plugin with minimum configuraion and you are good to go ! 🚀🔥
+I was searching for the plugin with minimum configuraion, setup one time and leave it for rest of my life ! 🚀🔥

-Then I saw tweet which actually address my problem and he recommend we this [awesome plugin](https://www.npmjs.com/package/@jlengstorf/get-share-image) .
-Although Jason has awesome [article](https://www.learnwithjason.dev/blog/auto-generate-social-image/) regarding building this plugin but I wanna share my experience how I integrate it in my site especially where I have to address two big things :
+I bumped into this [awesome article](https://www.learnwithjason.dev/blog/auto-generate-social-image/) where Jason describes How to generate social image using Cloudinary.
+Luckily he created npm package [get-share-image](https://www.npmjs.com/package/@jlengstorf/get-share-image) so I don't have to write everything from scratch.So, in this article I wanna share my experience how I integrate it in my site especially where I have to address two big things :

-- Generate social cards for website pages like home, contact
+- Generate social cards for website pages like home, contact.
 - Generate social cards for blog pages that means I have to generate title dynamically for each pages.

-## Before we start..
+## Before we start

 Before we get started we need to setup just few things:

-> 🚨 Signup for Cloudinary account [with this link](https://jason.af/cloudinary). — It's absoultely free , and will also help creator of package that we are going to use.
+> 🚨 Signup for Cloudinary account [with this link](https://jason.af/cloudinary). — It's absoultely free, and using affiliated link will also help creator of package.

 We are going to use package [`get-share-image`](https://www.npmjs.com/package/@jlengstorf/get-share-image) to generate the social cards using Cloudinary API.